seanK200/interactive-papers-grader/README.md

 ### Viewing grading results
 After some time the grading will be finished.
 Check the console output for a summary of the grading results.
 A more detailed report file will be generated in each target folder(s), which you can view by opening `GRADING_FEEDBACK.txt`.

+## License
+This project is licensed using the MIT license (see LICENSE).